 Our Sixth Form offers plenty of scope to develop leadership and team working qualities.
-The House system at Our Lady of Sion relies on the abilities and dynamism of the House Captains and Deputies, all of whom are drawn from the Sixth Form.
+The House system at Our Lady of Sion relies on the abilities and dynamism of the House Captains.

 The Heads of School and House Captains often organise and run the Friday assemblies and House events for students lower down in the School.
 The Sports Captains are involved in sport throughout the School as well as arranging fixtures for the Sixth Form.
 The Head Boy and Head Girl help host key events throughout the school calendar.